Lebanon Library Partners for Opioid Overdose Prevention

 Other Flu Vaccine Options in the Upper Valley

-Dartmouth-Hitchcock will also be offering numerous flu vaccine clinic options at various locations at the Medical Center this year.
+Dartmouth-Hitchcock will also be offering numerous flu vaccine clinic options for Dartmouth Health patients at various locations at the Medical Center this year.
 Please go to their Lebanon Flu Clinic Schedule webpage for details.
 Many of these clinics are drive thru and a few are walk-in.
 Reservations are required.
 If you are a DHMC patient and use myD-H.org to make an appointment.
 If you do not use myD-H, you may call the Flu Hotline at 603-653-3731.

 When you schedule your appointment, please have your insurance card ready.
 If you carry health care insurance, we will bill your carrier at no cost to you.
 For individuals who do not have any health insurance, we will be providing flu vaccines free of charge.
 Please contact the Flu Hotline for more information.